top of page

 I find that my clients also appreciate the use of Acceptance and Commitment Therapy (ACT) for BFRBs, as it helps us to focus on what you want in your life that is more important than your BFRB (e.g., going swimming, spending time with others, feeling more confident).
 We will talk about what you would want your life to look like and build towards it, which helps to supercharge the plan that we will create together to address your BFRB urges.
 Together, we can develop a sustainable plan to help you live the life you want, your BFRB and new responses to it included.

-For podcast interviews I did about treating BFRBs, check out episode 32 of Fidget, episode 52 of The OCD Family Podcast (and the great YouTube animation Nicole Morris did of that episode here), and episode 21 of the Everything You Want to Know About Therapy *but were too afraid to ask.
+For podcast interviews I did about treating BFRBs, check out episode 32 of Fidget, episodes 52, 91 and 92 of The OCD Family Podcast (and the great YouTube animation Nicole Morris did of episode 52 here), and episode 21 of the Everything You Want to Know About Therapy *but were too afraid to ask.
 For an interview I gave about BFRBs and their impact on intimacy, please see this article on Giddy.

 For more information, see the TLC Foundation